What do you mean by very large letters?

-- Manufacturing letters larger than 2 meters of sheet material such as acryl or polycarbonate, there are usually some problems with the strength of the construction, mostly with the face.
-Acrylic sizes would be smaller than the letters and this would require fitting few sheets together.
-Around the place of the formed joint, the acryl shrinks and expands from temperature differences which creates deformation of the signage.
-When dust and water begin to penetrate, the good appearance of the volumetric letters spoils.
-The more dangerous thing is that the electrical installation can be damaged.
+When making letters larger than 2 meters from sheet material such as Plexiglas or polycarbonate, there are usually some problems with the strength of the structure, especially that of the face.
+Due to the plexiglass size, which is fixed and much smaller than the size of the letter, the face material has to be spliced.
+Around the place of the formed joint, the plexiglass shrinks and expands due to the temperature differences and it begins to open.
+The consequence of this problem is the formation of the so-called “belly”.
+When dust and water begin to enter, the good appearance of the channel letters deteriorates.
+What is more dangerous is that the electrical installation can be damaged.

-- One of the most serious problems is the strong wind that easily penetrates the formed joints and pulls the acryl sheet out of the structure.
-The face of the lettering may even be removed from the profiles at a stronger and prolonged wind pressure.
+One of the most serious problems is the strong wind, which easily penetrates through the formed joint and strongly pulls the plexiglass sheet from the structure.
+The face of the channel letters can even be removed from the profiles with a stronger and longer wind pressure.

-We produce channel letters with very large sizes with a stable aluminum construction.
-The profiles are massive, with special crevices and numerous clamps to stretch vinyl.
-The letters increase the strength as the flexible substrate canvas is stretched.
-The strong wind is taken under consideration in the high places where they are installed.
-It further stretches the vinyl and the system gains even more strength.
-Strengthening columns and struts also contribute to the overall strength of the signage.
+The letters with very large sizes must be made with a stable aluminum construction.
+The profiles are massive, with special ribs and many clips to stretch the vinyl.
+The letters increase the strength.
+Reinforcement columns and supports also contribute to the overall strength of the advertisement.